Online Learning via Offline Greedy Algorithms: Applications in Market Design and Optimization: Online Algorithm under Bandit Information Feedback Structure

-For the online problem of maximizing continuous submodular functions without any constraints, we transform a variation of the continuous bi-greedy algorithm by \cite{niazadeh2018optimal} and obtain $O(n \sqrt{T\log T})$ $\frac{1}{2}-$regret in the online full-information setting.
+{Switching to continuous submodular maximization settings, }for the online problem of maximizing non-monotone continuous submodular functions without any constraints, we transform a variation of the continuous bi-greedy algorithm by \cite{niazadeh2018optimal} and obtain $O(n \sqrt{T\log T})$ $\frac{1}{2}-$regret in the online full-information setting.
 For the bandit setting, we obtain $O(n\schange{T^{4/5}} (\log T)^{1/3})$ $\frac{1}{2}-$regret when the continuous submodular functions is weak-DR.\footnote{We omit the dependence on the Lipschitz constant here.} Our results for weak-DR submodular functions trivially yield results for strong-DR submodular functions.
-We highlight that the notion of weak-DR submodularity is equivalent to continuous submodularity and is easier to satisfy than strong-DR submodularity, which additionally requires coordinate-wise concavity; see the definition of weak-DR and strong-DR submodular functions in Section \ref{sec:prelim}.
+We highlight that the notion of weak-DR submodularity is equivalent to continuous submodularity and is easier to satisfy than strong-DR submodularity, which additionally requires coordinate-wise concavity; see the definition of weak-DR and strong-DR submodular functions in \Cref{subsec:usm} in the appendix.
 Our work is the first one that designs online algorithms for weak-DR submodular functions.
 Furthermore, our bounds improve the previous bounds for strong-DR submodular functions by \cite{thang2019online}, which are $O(T^{5/6})$ $\frac{1}{4}-$regret and $O(T^{11/12})$ $\frac{1}{4}-$regret for the full-information and bandit settings, respectively.
-The aforementioned regret bounds are obtained using a variation of the Frank-Wolfe algorithm.

-For the online problem of maximizing set monotone submodular functions with cardinally constraints with size $k$, we transform the offline greedy algorithm by \cite{nemhauser1978analysis}, which is a $(1-1/e)-$approximation, to yield $O(k\sqrt{T\log n})$ $(1-1/e)-$regret in the online full-information setting, matching the bound by \cite{streeter2009online} who use a variation of the EXP3 algorithm.
-Furthermore, our framework gives $O(kn(\log n)^{1/3}T^{2/3})$ $(1-1/e)-$regret in the bandit setting, improving the previous bound of $O(k^2(n\log n)^{1/3}T^{2/3}(\log T)^2)$ $(1-1/e)-$regret by \cite{streeter2009online,streeter2007online} in the opaque feedback model, which is the limited feedback model that is analog to our bandit feedback model under exploration.
-See \Cref{sec:bandit-info} for more details.